-Episcopal Community Services Adult Coordinated Entry (ACE) System
+Adult Coordinated Entry (ACE) System

-The Adult Coordinated Entry (ACE) system, operated by the San Francisco Department of Homelessness and Supportive Housing, is a community-wide intake process to match people experiencing homelessness to available housing and/or focused community resources.
-Discharge Planning staff review the ACE system for the sentenced, post-plea, and frequently booked individuals to ensure that those who identify as unhoused are assessed by staff from Episcopal Community Services (ECS).
-Over the past fiscal year, these assessments have been conducted via telephone with the RSCs assisting with scheduling and coordination with ECS staff.
+The Adult Coordinated Entry System (ACE), operated by the San Francisco Department of Homelessness and Supportive Housing, is a community-wide intake process to match people experiencing homelessness to available housing and/or focused community resources.
+The Discharge Planning staff are trained in accessing the One System where ACE assessments are maintained and review the sentenced, post-plea and frequently booked populations to ensure that those who identify have been assessed.
+Starting in January 2023, San Francisco's Department of Homelessness and Supportive Housing will embed a non-profit contractor inside the jails to conduct ACE system assessments.